Travis Wall: Choreography for So You Think You Can Dance

 Wall earned 2011 and 2013 Emmy nominations for his contemporary choreography in seasons 7 and 9.
 He won a 2015 Emmy for routines he choreographed for season 11.
 (See SYTYCD Emmy Awards for details.)
 Along with Mandy Moore, he jointly won a 2017 Creative Emmy Award.

 Danced as Guest or All-Star for So You Think You Can Dance

 Publications

 In February 2007, Wall was featured in a fashion/dance spread in movmnt magazine (which Tidwell co-founded).
 The following June, Wall interviewed Whoopi Goldberg for the magazine.

 Wall was featured in the photography book Moving Still: a Life Performance by David Benaym.

 Personal life

 In 2007, his adoptive brother Danny Tidwell was a runner-up of the third season of So You Think You Can Dance.
 He, too, had trained with their mother Denise Wall, who also trained Jaimie Goodwin, a Season 3 contestant.
-Wall is openly gay.
+Wall is gay.
 In March 2016, he got engaged to UCLA gymnastics coach Dom Palange after 5 years of dating.
 Wall announced the couple's split on his Instagram page on August 3, 2018.